Botan Kamiina Fully Blossoms When Drunk: Characters

 A third-year university student originally from Toyama Prefecture and the dorm supervisor of Botan's dormitory.
 She likes to drink alcohol, but avoids drinking in public as she is conscious of the hiccups she gets from drinking.
 She develops a close friendship with Botan after they become drinking partners, leading to them often hanging out together.
+As of Chapter 27, she is in a romantic relationship with Botan.